Usman A. Fiaz

 Formal methods for verification of autonomous cyber-physical systems

-Related applications of computer vision, AI, and machine learning e.g., Sim2Real transfer
+Related applications of physical AI, and machine learning e.g., Sim2Real transfer

 Please feel free to contact me, if you would like to talk about my work or discuss something of mutual interest.